Folklore studies: After World War II

 Following World War II, the discussion continued about whether to align folklore studies with literature or ethnology.
 Within this discussion, many voices were actively trying to identify the optimal approach to take in the analysis of folklore artifacts.
 One major change had already been initiated by Franz Boas.
 Culture was no longer viewed in evolutionary terms; each culture has its own integrity and completeness, and was not progressing either toward wholeness or toward fragmentation.
 Individual artifacts must have meaning within the culture and for individuals themselves in order to assume cultural relevance and assure continued transmission.
 Because the European folklore movement had been primarily oriented toward oral traditions, a new term, folklife, was introduced to represent the full range of traditional culture.
 This included music, dance, storytelling, crafts, costume, foodways and more.

 In this period, folklore came to refer to the event of doing something within a given context, for a specific audience, using artifacts as necessary props in the communication of traditions between individuals and within groups.
 Beginning in the 1970s, these new areas of folklore studies became articulated in performance studies, where traditional behaviors are evaluated and understood within the context of their performance.
 It is the meaning within the social group that becomes the focus for these folklorists, foremost among them Richard Baumann and Barbara Kirshenblatt-Gimblett.
 Enclosing any performance is a framework which signals that the following is something outside of ordinary communication.
 For example, "So, have you heard the one…" automatically flags the following as a joke.
 A performance can take place either within a cultural group, re-iterating and re-enforcing the customs and beliefs of the group.
 Or it can be performance for an outside group, in which the first goal is to set the performers apart from the audience.

 This analysis then goes beyond the artifact itself, be it dance, music or story-telling.
 It goes beyond the performers and their message.
 As part of performance studies, the audience becomes part of the performance.
 If any folklore performance strays too far from audience expectations, it will likely be brought back by means of a negative feedback loop at the next iteration.
 Both performer and audience are acting within the "Twin Laws" of folklore transmission, in which novelty and innovation is balanced by the conservative forces of the familiar.
 Even further, the presence of a folklore observer at a performance of any kind will influence the performance itself in subtle and not-so-subtle ways.
 Because folklore is firstly an act of communication between parties, it is incomplete without inclusion of the reception in its analysis.
 The understanding of folklore performance as communication leads directly into modern linguistic theory and communication studies.
-Words both reflect and shape our worldview.
+Words both reflect and shape cultural worldviews.
 Oral traditions, particularly in their stability over generations and even centuries, provide significant insight into the ways in which insiders of a culture see, understand, and express their responses to the world around them.